In recent times, especially during the lockdown period, did you adopt a pet?

 Peepal Farm is located in a small village in the northern Indian state of Himachal Pradesh, known for its scenic and mountainous landscapes.

 We sat for a wonderful conversation with the co-founder of Peepal Farm, Shivani Bhalla, who is heading the Peepal Farm Products division.
-Shivani shared the Peepal Farm journey, motivation for starting sustainable products and the future plans.
+Shivani shared the Peepal Farm journey, motivation for starting sustainable products, and future plans.

 Below are the edited excerpts of our conversation, for the full discussion you can watch the video on YouTube.